adamyen/calorieapp_frontend/README.md

  - Provide/Create separate pages for the tabs displayed on HomePage.

- - Creating pages for Meal and Workout plan.

  - Optimize the mobile app layouts to take advantage of mobile features.

 # Team Members